Samsung RS27T5200SR Fan Noise, Defrost Drain & Frozen Ice Bucket Fix

 How the Defrost System Works

-Your RS27T5200SR uses an automatic defrost cycle that prevents frost accumulation on cooling coils.
-During this cycle, heating elements warm the evaporator coils, melting any frost buildup.
-The resulting water must drain out of the freezer compartment and flow toward the condenser unit at the back of the refrigerator, where it evaporates in normal operation.
+Your RS27T5200SR utilizes an automatic defrost cycle to prevent frost buildup on the cooling coils.
+During this cycle, heating elements warm the evaporator coils, melting any frost.
+The resulting water must drain out of the freezer compartment and flow toward the condenser unit at the back of the refrigerator, where it evaporates during normal operation.

 The defrost drain on the RS27T5200SR is a small tube located at the bottom rear of the freezer compartment, typically behind the back panel you just removed.
-The drain connects to a larger tube that runs behind the refrigerator cabinet, eventually connecting to the drain pan beneath the unit.
+This drain connects to a larger tube that runs behind the refrigerator cabinet and eventually leads to the drain pan beneath the unit.

 Why the Defrost Drain Clogs